-This 4-ingredient Overnight Vegan Chia Seed Pudding is an easy make ahead breakfast.
+This 5-ingredient Overnight Vegan Chia Seed Pudding is an easy make ahead breakfast.
 It is vegan, gluten-free, naturally sweetened and packed with healthy nutrients!

-Overnight Vegan Chia Pudding is nutritious, easy to make and the perfect grab and go breakfast item.
-It is also made with 4 simple ingredients and oh so easy to make!
+Overnight Vegan Chia Seed Pudding is nutritious, easy to make and the perfect grab and go breakfast item.
+It is made with just 5 simple ingredients and 5 minutes of your time.

 I love chia pudding.
 No let me rephrase I LOVE Chia Pudding.
 The stuff is just so tasty.
 It’s also such an easy customizable breakfast or snack option.
 You can add whatever toppings you prefer and switch it up.